Colonial Parkway murders: Media coverage

 On May 4, 2018, the Colonial Parkway murders were covered in featured panel discussion at the annual "CrimeCon" true crime convention in Nashville.
 Moderated by former FBI Special Agent Maureen O'Connell, the panel featured family members and advocates Joyce Call and Bill Thomas along with Blaine Pardoe, coauthor of a book on the case, A Special Kind of Evil: The Colonial Parkway Serial Killings.

-On July 23, 2018.
-WTVR News 6 in Richmond reported that there was additional DNA evidence available for testing in the Colonial Parkway murders.
+On July 23, 2018, Richmond station WTVR-TV reported that there was additional DNA evidence available for testing in the Colonial Parkway murders.

-Investigation Discovery, Virginian Pilot, Access Hollywood, The Daily Beast, Listverse, Daily Press, Dateline NBC and others have published later summaries of the case.
+Investigation Discovery, the Norfolk Virginian Pilot, Access Hollywood, The Daily Beast, Listverse, Daily Press, Dateline NBC and others have published later summaries of the case.

 On April 25, 2019, The New York Times published a story on the use of DNA in the Golden State Killer case, the Colonial Parkway murders, and other unsolved homicides titled Sooner or Later, Your Cousin's DNA is Going to Solve a Murder.